 9. It Leads To Healthier Choices Throughout The Day

 Sometimes, the best way to kickstart a healthy day is to begin with a workout.
 Getting a good ride in before doing anything else can make it easier to keep making healthy choices throughout the day.

-The reason this works is because our brains are wired to keep things going in streaks.
+The reason this works is that our brains are wired to keep things going in streaks.
 If the first choice you make on a day is a good one, then you may find yourself inspired to continue making positive choices throughout the day.

 10. It Can Help You Focus

 In the hyper-stimulated world that we live in, sometimes just staying focused on the task at hand can be a challenge.
 For many people, the inability to focus can be exacerbated by having too much pent-up energy.
 For people who work at desks or on a computer all day, this may be especially true.